CV

 He has been invited to organ recitals in churches like Notre-Dame in Paris, Münster Cathedral as well as in Oslo, Prague, Milan, Athens and Riga.Kogert

 Wofgang Kogert was born in Vienna in 1980 and received his training in his native city, as well as in Stuttgart and Detmold.
-As the only Austrian to date, he won the Internationale Wedstrijd Musica Antiqua in Bruges in 2006, and in 2013 he was Artist in Residence at the Cité Internationale des Arts in Paris.
+He won the Internationale Wedstrijd Musica Antiqua in Bruges in 2006, and in 2013 he was Artist in Residence at the Cité Internationale des Arts in Paris.

 In 2012, Kogert was appointed organist of the tradition-steeped Court Chapel in Vienna, where he performs with the Vienna Hofmusikkapelle, consisting of members of the Vienna Philharmonic, the Vienna Boys’ Choir and the Men’s Choir of the Vienna State Opera.